PLN-team/pyPLNmodels/paper/paper.md

 The `statsmodels` [@statsmodels] python package allows to deal with count data thanks to the Generalized Linear Models `PoissonBayesMixedGLM` and `BinomialBayesMixedGLM` classes.
-We stand out from this package by allowing covariance between variables and performing Principal Component Analysis adequate to count data.
+We stand out from this package by allowing covariance between features and performing Principal Component Analysis adequate to count data.

 # Benchmark
 We fit PLN and PLN-PCA models with the `pyPLNmodels` package on the `scMARK` dataset, a benchmark for scRNA (sincle-cell Ribnonucleic acid ) data with
 $n=19998$ samples (cells) and 14059 features (gene expression).
-We plot below the running times required to fit such models when the number of variables (i.e. genes) grows.
+We plot below the running times required to fit such models when the number of features (i.e. genes) grows.
 We used 60 Principal Components when fitting the PLN-PCA model.
 A tolerance must be set as stopping criterion when fitting each model.
 The running time required with the default tolerance is plot in solid line and a dotted line is plot with a relaxed tolerance.
 Note that the default tolerance ensures the model parameters have reached